cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

 #### Timeouts

-Query requests have associated a `localTimeoutHeight` and a `localTimeoutTimestamp` field that specifies the height and timestamp limit at the Querying Chain after which a query is considered to have failed.
+Query requests have associated a `localTimeoutHeight` and a `localTimeoutTimestamp` field that specifies the height and timestamp limit at the querying chain after which a query is considered to have failed.

-The Querying Chain calls the `checkQueryTimeout` function to check whether a specific query has timed out.
+The querying chain calls the `checkQueryTimeout` function to check whether a specific query has timed out.

 > There are several alternatives on how to handle timeouts.
-For instance, the relayer could submit on-chain timeout notifications to the Querying Chain.
-Since the relayer is untrusted, for each of these notifications the Cross-chain Querying module of the Querying Chain MUST call the `checkQueryTimeout` to check if the query has indeed timed out.
-An alternative could be to make the Cross-chain Querying module responsible for checking
-if any query has timed out by iterating over the ongoing queries at the beginning of a block and calling `checkQueryTimeout`.
+For instance, the relayer could submit timeout notifications as transactions to the querying chain.
+Since the relayer is untrusted, for each of these notifications, the Cross-chain Queries module of the querying chain MUST call the `checkQueryTimeout` to check if the query has indeed timed out.
+An alternative could be to make the Cross-chain Queries module responsible for checking if any query has timed out by iterating over the ongoing queries at the beginning of a block and calling `checkQueryTimeout`.
 In this case, ongoing queries should be stored indexed by `localTimeoutTimestamp` and `localTimeoutHeight` to allow iterating over them more efficiently.
 These are implementation details that this specification does not cover.

-We pass the relayer address just as in `CrossChainQueryResult` to allow for possible incentivization here as well.
+We pass the relayer address just as in `CrossChainQueryResponse` to allow for possible incentivization here as well.

 ```typescript
 function checkQueryTimeout(